nimiq/nimiq.github.io/tutorials/basics-5-identicons.md

 ...
 ```

-Now, when reloading the web-app, an identicon will appear.
+Now, when reloading the web-app, an Identicon will appear there.
-Of course a different one for you as the address of your wallet is different.
+Of course a different one for you, because the address of your wallet is different.

 ## Identicons for sending transactions

-In the "Send Transaction" section of our app, let's add a part that will visualize the transaction by
+In the "Send Transaction" section of our app, let's add a part that visualizes the transaction by
-showing an identicon for the sender, the amount being transferred and another identicon for the receiver.
+showing an Identicon for the sender, the amount being transferred and another Identicon for the receiver.

 First step, some HTML markup just before the `tx_send` button: